 The U.S. Fish and Wildlife Service’s Division of Bird Habitat Conservation is responsible for administering this federal grant program.
-The NAWCA program receives a significant portion of its allocation from annual Congressional appropriations; additional program funding comes from fines collected under the Migratory Bird Treaty Act of 1918, Federal fuel excise taxes on small gasoline engines, and nterest accrued on the fund established under the Federal Aid in Wildlife Restoration Act of 1937.
+The NAWCA program receives a significant portion of its allocation from annual Congressional appropriations.
+Additional program funding comes from fines collected under the Migratory Bird Treaty Act of 1918, federal fuel excise taxes on small gasoline engines, and interest accrued on the fund established under the Federal Aid in Wildlife Restoration Act of 1937.

 Nationally, from 1991-2013, more than 4,800 partners completed 2,305 projects through the use of more than $1.2 billion in grants.
 They have contributed another $2.6 billion in matching funds to affect 27 million acres of habitat across the continent.
-In the U.S. PPR, PPJV partners work diligently to gather necessary match funding, which on average is over twice as much as they receive in federal funds, to conduct wetland and grassland conservation, restoration, and habitat enhancement across the PPJV region.
+In the PPR, PPJV partners work diligently to gather necessary matching funds, which on average is over twice as much as they receive in federal funds.
+The monies are used to conduct wetland and grassland conservation, restoration, and habitat enhancement across the PPJV region.

 "The North American Wetlands Conservation Act and the USFWS Partners for Fish and Wildlife Program were both instrumental in helping me to restore wetlands and provide additional waterfowl habitat."